muratk5n/thirdwave/en/README.md

 ---

 This guy is a win for the 'inner alliance'.
-Also possibly a reaction to over-capitalism; *Squid Game* is not a one off aberation?
+Also possibly a reaction to over-capitalism; *Squid Game* is not a one-off aberation?
 There could be trouble in paradise.
 Still in general South Korea did well.
 Has famous brands, good inno, a leg-up on clean fuels.